-We Need to Talk About Pedestrian Crossing’s Accessibility of San Francisco
+We Need to Talk About the Pedestrian Crossings of San Francisco and Their Accessibility

 Being a pedestrian in San Francisco is rough.
 In fact, it’s deadly.
 More vehicles than ever are on the road.
 Latest statistics show that 15 pedestrians were killed at an intersection in 2018.
 55 were critically injured and 183 suffered severe injury from a motor vehicle.
 Pedestrians remain in proportion, particularly exposed road users but it is all the more true for blind and low vision people.
 In fact, have you ever wondered how do visually impaired people cross the road?